vincentarelbundock/opic/README.md

-# Political Risk Insurance Dataset (PRID)
+# Political Risk Insurance and Finance Dataset

-The PRID project aims to make available firm-level information about every insurance contract issued, financing project initiated, and insurance claim settled by the US Overseas Private Investment Corporation.
+This project aims to make available firm-level information about every insurance contract issued, financing project initiated, and insurance claim settled by the US Overseas Private Investment Corporation.

 http://www.opic.gov (2019-01-06):

 > The Overseas Private Investment Corporation (OPIC) is a self-sustaining U.S. Government agency that helps American businesses invest in emerging markets.
 Established in 1971, OPIC provides businesses with the tools to manage the risks associated with foreign direct investment, fosters economic development in emerging market countries, and advances U.S. foreign policy and national security priorities.
 OPIC helps American businesses gain footholds in new markets, catalyzes new revenues and contributes to jobs and growth opportunities both at home and abroad.
 OPIC fulfills its mission by providing businesses with financing, political risk insurance, advocacy and by partnering with private equity investment fund managers.

 # Download

-This page will be updated on a semi-regular basis.
+The dataset will be modified with updates and corrections as needed.
 We recommend that you use one of the "official" tagged versions of this project in your research: https://github.com/vincentarelbundock/opic/releases

 # Licence and citation